INHERITANCE

 An array is a pretty obvious way to store a list, with a big advantage: it enables very fast access of each item.
 However, it has two disadvantages.

-statement, but the body of the statement is executed repeatedly, as long as the condition remains true.
+while LoopsA while statement is like an if statement, but the body of the statement is executed repeatedly, as long as the condition remains true.
 The following example tests whether n is a prime number by attempting to divide it by every integer in the range 2...n - 1.

 Not all variables are references to objects.
 Some variables are primitive types, which store values like "3", "7.2", "h", and "false".
 They are: